Camera setup guide

 Follow the path you want to use.

-These instructions match the transport names in ZR Ctl and the Nikon ZR network menu.
+These instructions match the transport names in ZR Ctl, the Nikon ZR network menu, and the iPhone hotspot path.

 USB / Cable